Free Auto Insurance Comparison

 - A high number of points on your driving record

-Oklahoma does not have a government-sponsored car insurance program for low-income families.
+Oklahoma does not have a government-sponsored auto insurance program for low-income families.
 Only a few states have this program, but don’t be discouraged that Oklahoma isn’t one of them!
-By shopping around for low rates in your area, you can still save money on car insurance.
+By shopping around for low rates in your area, you can still save money on auto insurance.

 Free Auto Insurance Comparison